philhagen/community-id-retrofit/README.md

 ## Goal for this Script

 The script in this repository will retrofit a `community_id` value into all Zeek logs that contain a `uid` value.
 If a connection log file already has a `community_id` value calculated, this value will be used.
-If this field is not available, the `community_id` value will be calculated from teh values in the connection log.
+If this field is not available, the `community_id` value will be calculated from the values in the connection log.
 It is then inserted into all log files that contain a `uid` value.
 The script recursively traverses a directory tree of Zeek files in plain text or gzip-compressed format.
 At this time, only JSON-formatted Zeek log files are supported.

 ## Usage